As of June 1, 2020, Frans Hals may receive visitors again. He takes measures to ensure that your visit runs safely and pleasantly.

 A 13-minute walk from Haarlem railway station.
 Upon leaving the station, head in the direction of the city centre, walking down Kruisweg and Kruisstraat, and through Barteljorisstraat until you reach the city’s central square, Grote Markt.

 A 7-minute walk from our Hal location on Grote Markt.
 Walk down Grote Houtstraat until you reach the junction with Gedempte Oude Gracht.
-Turn left at the traffic lights, and take the third street on the right, Groot Heiligland.
+Turn left at the traffic lights, and take the second street on the right, Groot Heiligland.

 By a party we mean a small group of people who do not have to keep 1.5 distance from each other, such as a family or housemates.